 Lack of awareness and misunderstanding of palliative care are consistent barriers to access to care.
-The Centers to Advance Palliative Care (CAPC) have found that palliative care is poorly understood among the public, with 38% of adults over 25 years and 42% of adults over 65 years not being able to rate palliative care as either favorable or unfavorable.
-21 Barriers from the clinical side include perceiving patients as not wanting palliative care, not being comfortable talking about palliative care, and thinking of palliative care as only applicable at the end of life.
-21 Appropriate, consistent messaging is necessary to overcome misperceptions and lack of knowledge.
+The Centers to Advance Palliative Care (CAPC) have found that palliative care is poorly understood among the public, with 38% of adults over 25 years and 42% of adults over 65 years not being able to rate palliative care as either favorable or unfavorable due to lack of knowledge.20 Barriers from the clinical side include perceiving patients as not wanting palliative care, not being comfortable talking about palliative care, and thinking of palliative care as only applicable at the end of life.22 Appropriate, consistent messaging is necessary to overcome misperceptions and lack of knowledge.